nodepy/nodepy/docs/package.json.md

 ### `private`

 *Optional*.
-Prevent publication of the package with `nodepy-pm publish`.
-This is used for packages that want to take advantage of the nodepy-pm dependency management but are not actuall supposed to be placed into the public registry.
+Prevent publication of the package with `nppm publish`.
+This is used for packages that want to take advantage of the nppm dependency management but are not actuall supposed to be placed into the public registry.
 An example of this would be a package that generates the documentation of another project.